When it comes to getting a Japan student visa, I have good news and I have bad news. Let’s get the bad out of the way, shall we?

 Although I obtained my Japan student visa near the apex of the coronavirus pandemic, I dove into the process head-first.
 Within 48 hours of applying to a Japanese language school (through GoGo Nihon—more about that here), I had submitted all the required documents.
 I gained admission to the school in less than two weeks; by the time a month had passed, on October 2, 2020, my finalized application was with Japan’s Immigration Services Agency, where it would remain for more than eight weeks.

 When I finally received my Certificate of Eligibility (COE) via DHL the last Monday in November, I immediately sent it off to the Japanese Consulate with my other application materials; I received my passport back, with a student visa inside, on the first day of December.
-While I initially planned to enter Japan during the first week of January 2021, I flew a week early in order to beat the (overly) strict border closure Japan reinstated to combat a new (but, in the end, innocuous) Covid-19 variant.
+While I initially planned to enter Japan during the first week of January 2021, I flew a week early in order to beat the (overly) strict border closure Japan reinstated to combat a new Covid-19 variant.

 Materials Needed for a Japan Student Visa